 As a general guideline, if you got a “D” overall then you can re-sit in January.
 Anything lower than that means that you have to repeat the whole year and retake the exam in June next year.
 You can re-submit your controlled assessments and speaking and listening assignments from year 11 if they are good.

 If you want to re-sit in January then you’d better get your skates on!
 I’ve calculated that there are only 18 teaching weeks left.
 First you will have re-learn all of the course, then make sure that you know what you need to do to get a “C” grade and finally get in plenty of exam practice.
 If you do mock tests and past papers, then these should be marked and graded so that you know where you are going wrong.
 You can either mark them yourself or get them marked by a teacher.
 If you are re-sitting in June next year then you have more time, but you also have more work to do.

 The GCSE Maths re-sits are in November.
 There are 2 papers, paper 1 is on 6th November 2012, and paper 2 is on 8th November 2012.
 The results will be published in January 2013.
 There are only 11 teaching weeks left, so don’t waste any time.

 It is important that all the main exam topics are covered several times before the exam, but if you are short of time, then prioritise the topics you need to know to pass the exam.
 A good way of doing this is by doing a mock test and looking at the results to see what you know and don’t know.
 Then work on what you can’t do.

 Don’t just revise ‘favourite’ topics – this won’t be enough, something must be changed this time around.

 As with GCSE English, get in plenty of exam practice and get used to working under timed conditions.
 Always mark the papers or get them marked and monitor how you are improving.

-Nobody wants to retake exams, but if you do find yourself in this situation, let us do the work for you.
-Book a free assessment and let us take care of things.
+Nobody wants to retake exams, but if you do find yourself in this situation, let us help you pass.
+Book a free assessment and we will show you the way.